By Tim Lambert

 THE BACKGROUND OF THE CIVIL WAR

-The civil war was finally provoked by the election of Abraham Lincoln 1809-1865 as president.
+The Civil War was finally provoked by the election of Abraham Lincoln 1809-1865 as president.
 Lincoln did not believe he had the power to abolish slavery in states where it already existed.
 However, he firmly opposed the expansion of slavery into territories of the USA, which were likely to become states in the future.
 His policy meant that in the future free states would outnumber slave ones.
 As a result of his election, South Carolina ceded from the union on 20 December 1860.
-Mississippi, Florida, Alabama, Georgia, Louisiana and Texas followed it early in 1861.
+Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas followed it early in 1861.
 Together they formed the Confederate States of America on 4 February 1861.
 Jefferson Davis(1808-1889) became the President.

 Fighting began on 12 April 1861.
 Fort Sumter was a Unionist stronghold under Major Robert Anderson.
-On 12 April the Confederate General Beauregard ordered the Unionists to evacuate the fort.
+On 12 April Confederate General Beauregard ordered the Unionists to evacuate the fort.
 The Unionists rejected his terms and that day southern artillery bombarded the fort.
 Fort Sumter was forced to surrender the next day but the Unionist soldiers were allowed to retreat to the north.
 Afterward, both sides began arming for war.
-Following Fort Sumter, Arkansas ceded from the union on 6 May 1861.
+Following Fort Sumter, Arkansas ceded from the Union on 6 May 1861.
 It was followed by Tennessee and North Carolina.

 THE CIVIL WAR BEGINS

 In July 1861 General Beauregard was in charge of 22,000 Confederate troops at Manassas Junction by the Bull Run River.
 General McDowell marched south with over 30,000 Unionist soldiers.
 They attacked the Confederates on 21 July 1861.
 However, they were held in check by troops led by Thomas ‘Stonewall’ Jackson.
 Eventually, the Unionists retreated.